jclark-bcamp/employee-tracker/README.md

   # Employee Tracker

   ## Description
-  This Employee tracker creates a table of Departments that include various data including Employees, Managers, and Salaries.
+  This Employee tracker creates a table of Departments that includes various ways to input and view data including Employees, Managers, and Salaries.

   ## Installation
   Inquirer